daviidpaark/PLY-Compiler-for-Decaf/A03/README.txt

 decaf_ast.py
 	Outlines the tree strutcture for the AST
-	Each class is recursively called after using the printAST() method in the base AST class
+	Each class print method is recursively called after using the printAST() method in the base AST class